trustgraph-ai/trustgraph/README.md

 - For processing flows, Pulsar accepts the output of a processing module and queues it for input to the next subscribed module.
 - For services such as LLMs and embeddings, Pulsar provides a client/server model.
 A Pulsar queue is used as the input to the service.
 When processed, the output is then delivered to a separate queue where a client subscriber can request that output.

-## Naive Knowledge Extraction
+## Knowledge Agents

-TrustGraph extracts knowledge from a text corpus (PDF or text) to a knowledge graph using 3 parallel processes.
-These processes focus on individual elements needed to build a rich RDF knowledge graph.
-The extraction focuses on:
+TrustGraph extracts knowledge from a text corpus (PDF or text) to an ultra-dense knowledge graph using 3 automonous knowledge agents.
+These agents focus on individual elements needed to build the RDF knowledge graph.
+The agents are:

-- Topics
+- Topic Extraction Agent
-- Entities
+- Entity Extraction Agent
-- Semantic Relationships
+- Node Connection Agent

-The extraction prompts are built through templates, enabling customized extraction processes for a specific use case.
-The extraction process is launched automatically with either of following commands pointing to the path of a desired text corpus or the included sample files:
+The agent prompts are built through templates, enabling customized extraction agents for a specific use case.
+The extraction agents are launched automatically with either of following commands pointing to the path of a desired text corpus or the included sample files:

 PDF file:
 ```